 Alkenbrack S, Chaitkin M, Zeng W, Couture T, and Sharma S. 2015.
 Did Equity of Reproductive and Maternal Health Service Coverage Increase during the MDG Era?
 An Analysis of Trends and Determinants across 74 Low- and Middle- Income Countries.
 PLoS ONE 10(9): e0134905.

-Note: items lacking links are not in the public domain at the request of a partner government and/or funder.
+Note: items lacking links are forthcoming or unpublished at the request of a partner government or funder.

 Chaitkin M. 2022.
 Intergovernmental Rivalry and Fragmentation: How Federalism Shapes Public Financial Management and Health Financing in Nigeria.
 Washington, DC: ThinkWell.